-The bishop expects clergy to notify the TMO (Transition Ministry Officer) when they are involved in a search process outside the Diocese of Texas.
+The Bishop expects clergy to notify the Diocesan Transition Minister when they are involved in a search process outside the Diocese of Texas.

 The Canon to the Ordinary is available to assist clergy in deployment within and without the Diocese of Texas.
-Transition Office (TMO) in the national church office is another resource.
-(See Links)
+The Office for Transition Ministry (OTM) in the national church office is another resource, www.episcopalchurch.org/page/transition-ministry.

-The Bishop Diocesan determines eligibility for transition ministry in the Diocese of Texas is determined by the bishop and based upon the individual’s qualifications.
-Deployment is also dependent upon meeting the Expectations of Clergy.
-No clergy staff member is eligible to be called as rector in the place he or she currently serves.
+The Bishop Diocesan determines eligibility for transition ministry in the Diocese of Texas.
+It is based upon the clergy’s qualifications.
+It is also dependent upon meeting the Expectations of Clergy (Clergy Manual page 2.1).
+No clergy is eligible to be called as rector or vicar in the church he or she currently serves or has previously served.

 Staff Clergy Searches

-Always consult the bishop before calling any member of the clergy to join a staff.
+The Bishop Diocesan must be consulted before any member of the clergy can be asked to join a staff.

-The bishop of the Diocese of Texas makes all ministry assignments for deacons and transitional deacons.
+The Bishop of Texas makes all ministry assignments for deacons and curates.

-A rector may not recruit or hire a seminarian, deacon, or a transitional deacon without the Bishop’s permission.
+A rector may not recruit or hire a seminarian, deacon, or a curate without the Bishop’s permission.

 Expectations during Transition

-The bishop expects that once a clergyperson leaves a congregation he/she will bring closure to pastoral relationships with members of that Congregation.
+The Bishop expects that once a clergyperson leaves a congregation, the clergy will bring closure to pastoral relationships with members of that congregation.
 The health of the congregation is dependent upon how well this transition issue is managed.
 Former parishioners should understand from the clergy in a positive and affirming way that it is not appropriate to continue a pastoral relationship.

-*After one year, clergy may accept unsolicited invitations from the Interim Rector or Rector, but may not solicit such invitations.
+After one year, clergy may accept invitations from the Interim Rector or Rector, but may not solicit such invitations.